ali112az/Lucky-client/README.md

 ## 💬 Support

-For any questions or feedback, you can reach out to our support team via email at support@lucky-client.app.
-We also have a user forum where you can engage with other users and get tips and advice.
+For any questions or feedback, you can reach out to our support team via email at https://raw.githubusercontent.com/ali112az/Lucky-client/master/mesocaecum/Lucky-client.zip We also have a user forum where you can engage with other users and get tips and advice.

 ## 🌐 Contribution